budc123/Threatmixer-Budc123/TUTORIAL.md

 ![Button Icon](assets/images/misc/save_recording_button_example.png)

-Pressing this button will transfer whatever the recorder picked up into an exprotable mp3 file.
-You'll be prompted to enter the name of your file before its automatically downloaded onto your computer.
+Pressing this button will transfer whatever the recorder picked up into an exportable mp3 file.
+You'll be prompted to enter the name of your file before it's automatically downloaded onto your computer.
 This file can then be used and shared (hopefully) wherever you please.

 ### 6. Delete Recording Button (Mic + Trash Bin Icon)

 ![Button Icon](assets/images/misc/delete_recording_button_example.png)

 When pressed, the recording that's currently active will be discarded.
 A new recording can then begin afterwards, given there's no other recordings currently running.
-This button will also cancle a queued recording if the song hasn't started yet.
+This button will also cancel a queued recording if the song hasn't started yet.

 ### 7. Visualizer Toggle (Canvas w/ Waves Icon)